-There are never enough blankets and pillows to go around.
+There never seem to be enough blankets and pillows to go around.
 Board early and stake your claim.
 If there isn't a set in your seat, immediately ask the flight attendant for one.

-Many travelers swear by their supportive neck pillows (Wendy Perrin of the Perrin Post likes the Komfort Kollar).
+Many travelers swear by their supportive neck pillows (TripAdvisor travel advocate Wendy Perrin likes the Komfort Kollar).
 Personally, I've found few neck pillows that really work the way they're designed.
 They're too big in the back, which tilts my head forward, and then offer no support under my chin to hold up my noggin that has just been pushed forward.
 I turn them around; this works like a charm.
 Experiment a bit and see what works for you.

 This is a controversial subject.
 Some people slip their shoes off as soon as they get on a plane; others wouldn't dream of it.
 Further, there's the issue of keeping your circulation flowing; going barefoot permits your feet to swell.

 Take care of your dogs and wear clean socks.
-Bare feet don't offend; stinky feet do.
 Wear shoes you can slip on and off easily.
 This way you're not pulling at shoelaces and flinging elbows mid-flight.
 On overseas flights, some airlines give you socks that will keep you warm and encourage circulation in your feet.

 I am not a doctor and will not attempt to advise you on what drugs you should take as sleep aids.
 That said, here are a few products I've used with some success: